|

 Please help us test our new pre-print finding feature by giving the pre-print link a rating.
 A 5 star rating indicates the linked pre-print has the exact same content as the published article.

-Abstract: Purpose Eastern Africa has a complex hydroclimate and socio-economic context, making it vulnerable to climate change-induced hydrological extremes.
+Abstract: Abstract Purpose Eastern Africa has a complex hydroclimate and socio-economic context, making it vulnerable to climate change-induced hydrological extremes.
 This review presents recent research on drivers and typologies of extremes across different geographies and highlights challenges and improvements in forecasting hydrological extremes at various timescales.
 Recent Findings Droughts and floods remain the major challenges of the region.
 Recently, frequent alterations between droughts and floods have been a common occurrence and concern.
 Research underlines the heterogeneity of extremes and the impact of climate change as increased intensity and duration of extremes.
 Moreover, the importance of local and antecedent conditions in changing the characteristics of extremes is emphasized.
 Summary A better understanding of these drivers and how they interact is required.
 Observational and modeling tools must capture these relationships and extremes on short timescales.
 Although there are improvements in forecasting these extremes, providing relevant information beyond meteorological variables requires further research.
-PubDate: 2024-01-18 DOI: 10.1007/s40641-024-00193-9
+PubDate: 2024-01-18

 - Global Review of Modification, Optimization, and Improvement Models for